 The academy's bursar, the headteacher and the deputy headteacher review expenditure and income on a weekly basis and this is minuted and is shared with the chair of trustees and the chair of the resources committee.
 The headteacher together with the finance team review the expenditures on a monthly basis and report to the trustees quarterly.
-Any issues that arise are dealt with by the bursar/headteacher as and when
+Any issues that arise are dealt with by the bursar/headteacher as and when required.

 Already, significant savings have been made in the areas of staff and buildings insurance, energy bills and purchasing general materials.
-In the development of our electrical/fire alarm improvements we carried out a tendering process to gain the best value for money ensuring that the best service was obtained.
 The continued management of the kitchen and gaining better quality produce and value for money has seen an overall improvement in school dinner provision.
-We continue to get better deals for our washroom supplies and waste collection.
 We now have a better service for ICT in both improvement of the infrastructure and on-going break and fix.
-All of the above have been discussed with trustees and passed by the resources committee and ratified
+All of the above have been discussed with trustees and passed by the resources committee and ratified by the Full Governing Body.
+The new SLT have developed a premises plan, a robust five-year budget and SDP which are all triangulated to ensure value for money.